hmisonne/Serverless_WouldYouRather/README.md

 The id of the current user (responder of the poll) is extracted from a JWT token passed by the client.

+This function will update the QUESTION item as well as the USER item:
-It will append the userId (responder id) to the optionSelected parameter (optionOneVote/optionTwoVote) of the question item.
+- It will append the userId (responder id) to the optionSelected parameter (optionOneVote/optionTwoVote) of the QUESTION item: `"optionOneVote": [..., "4551045123"]`
+- It will add a new element to the answers parameter of the USER item with the questionId as key and optionSelected as value. `"answers": {..., "286c3233-a2fa-496a-9bc9-9d8cab3ed5f5": "optionOne"}`

 It returns an empty body.

 * `DeleteQuestion` - delete a QUESTION item created by a current user.
 Expects an id of a QUESTION item to remove.